 Simple doesn’t mean sacrificing flavor, as evidenced by Meghan Thompson’s Triple Ginger Cookies, which pack a spicy punch thanks to three different forms of ginger: ground, freshly grated and crystallized.
-The magic of molasses shines through as well, bringing out the brown sugar and adding depth and moisture to the final product.
+In this recipe from SRV’s pastry chef, the magic of molasses shines through as well, bringing out the brown sugar and adding depth and moisture to the final product.
 Mix in dried cranberries, as suggested, for a touch of tartness.

 - 4 1/2 cups all purpose flour

 - 1 tablespoon + 1 teaspoon ground ginger

 - 1 tablespoon + 1 teaspoon baking soda

 - 1 cup crystallized ginger (chopped to small pieces)

 - Measure out all of the ingredients and combine all of the dry ingredients (minus the brown sugar) in a separate bowl.

 - Start creaming the butter and brown sugar together in a KitchenAid using the paddle attachment.
 Incorporate the molasses.